mont0asir/mont0asir/README.md

-- 👋 Hi, I’m @mont0asir I'm on my journey to be an amazing and astonishing data analyst
+- 👋 Hi, I’m @mont0asir
-- 👀 I’m interested in a lot of different professions and studies but for now, I'm looking to be a data analyst
+- 👀 I’m interested in a
 - 🌱 I’m currently learning ...
-Excel and Python and how to automate them together, brushing off my mathematics skills
 - 💞️ I’m looking to collaborate on...
 - 📫 How to reach me ...